 What Do Collision and Comprehensive Coverage Cost?

-To give you an indication of the added cost in purchasing comprehensive and/or collision coverage we looked at annual insurance prices for a 40 year old male across four different insurance companies and ten vehicles (the ten best selling automobiles in the US).
-Below we look at the range of different rates you could pay from basic liability to policy plans with comprehensive and collision coverage.
+To give you an indication of the added cost in purchasing comprehensive and/or collision coverage we looked at annual insurance prices for a 30 year old male from New York across four different insurance companies and ten vehicles (the ten best selling automobiles in the US).
+We look at the range of rates you could pay from basic liability to policy plans with comprehensive and collision coverage.
 Collision typically costs more than comprehensive, although some companies require you to carry both if you choose one of them.
 Comparing quotes across at least three companies can get you lower car insurance rates.

 Find The Cheapest Auto Insurance Quotes In Your Area